lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 - docker (see: [Docker Installation](https://docs.docker.com/install/), for this purposes the Docker Community Edition is enough)
 - python
 - Java (>= java 8)
+- An account on [Docker Hub](http://hub.docker.com), remember your username as we will need it later for tagging your Docker Image.
 # Procedure
 ## 1. Run the method locally
 In a first step we want to ensure, that the application we want to deploy is actually working locally.